Nidhishbala/PaddleOCR-Text-Extraction-ML-Model/README.md

 - **Entity Extraction**: Regular expressions are employed to extract product attributes such as weight, height, width, depth, voltage, and volume.
 - **Unit Normalization**: The extracted units are standardized using a predefined unit conversion map.
 ## **Dataset**
 The input dataset is a CSV file containing image URLs and expected entity names (e.g., `item_weight`, `item_volume`,`wattage` etc.).
 The script processes each image, extracts relevant text, and matches it to the specified entity.
+The datasets we used for the final submission are placed inside the `test_datasets` folder.

+**NOTE: The datasets contain a large amount of data, and will take anywhere from 4 to 9 hours to successfully compile.
+Also make sure you turn on GPU T4 X2 while the compilation is in progress.**